 Ai Jin believes that most children are vulnerable to bullying in some way, due to their developing minds and sense of morality.

-“Younger children may not be mature enough to know what bullying is,” she explains.
-“Sometimes, they cannot tell between what is right and what is wrong, cognitively.”
+“Younger children may not be mature enough to know what bullying is,” Ai Jin explains.
+“Sometimes, they cannot tell apart what is right and what is wrong, cognitively.”

-As a result, children may not tell their parents that they have been bullied.
-This might make it harder for them to get the support they need, which in turn makes them even more susceptible to bullying.
+This tendency can prevent children from informing their parents that they have been bullied—which might make it harder for them to get the support they need, in turn making them even more susceptible to bullying.

 “Younger children may not be mature enough to know what bullying is.”

-Children may also have difficulty understanding that they are being bullied, Ai Jin says.
-“They just know something is not nice, that they’re hurt by it.
+Children may also have difficulty seeing themselves as being bullied, Ai Jin says.
+“They just know something is not nice and that they’re hurt by it.
 But kids can easily gloss over things like that.”

-As they grow older, some children may also withhold such information from their parents because they see it as part and parcel of life, as something they can handle themselves.
+As they grow older, some children may also withhold such information from their parents because they see it as part and parcel of life, and something they can handle themselves.

 Is My Child Being Bullied?

-As parents, how can we find out if our children are being bullied, and how can we give them the help they need?
+As parents, how can we find out if our children are being bullied and to get them the help they need?

 Ai Jin stresses the importance of constant communication and knowing what is happening in our children’s lives.